SuperTux/supertux/INSTALL.md

 process.
 To generate these Makefiles and build SuperTux, perform the following steps:

-1. `cd' to the directory where you unpacked the SuperTux source archive, i.e. to the directory containing `src' and `data'.
+1. `cd` to the directory where you unpacked the SuperTux source archive, i.e. to the directory containing `src` and `data`.

-2. Create and change to a new, empty build directory by running `mkdir build', `cd build'.
+2. Create and change to a new, empty build directory by running `mkdir build`, `cd build`.

-3. Run `cmake ..' to create the Makefiles needed to build SuperTux with standard options.
+3. Run `cmake ..` to create the Makefiles needed to build SuperTux with standard options.
 If you are missing any libraries needed to build SuperTux, install those first, then try running CMake again.
    See below for instructions on how to change to standard options.

-4. Type `make' to start the build process.
+4. Type `make` to start the build process.

-5. Type `make install' to install the programs and any data files and documentation.
+5. Type `make install` to install the programs and any data files and documentation.
 (You should be a root user on Linux systems.
-You can become a root user with the `su' command or by using `sudo make install') Note that there is no uninstall target, so you might wish to create a package or other system-specific installation instead.
+You can become a root user with the `su` command or by using `sudo make install`) Note that there is no uninstall target, so you might wish to create a package or other system-specific installation instead.

 6. The game should work now and you can remove the source directory.